CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 2024-10-28 17:29:53.260462: master-node-installer: Writing cluster installation configuration template file @ /tmp/cluster-install-config.json
 ```

+For deployments with greater than the minimum of 3 HA nodes, generate a cluster configuration JSON file with additional `worker-nodes` objects with the `netq install cluster config generate workers <#workers>` command.
+For example, `netq install cluster config generate workers 2` for two additional workers.

 11. Edit the cluster configuration JSON file with the desired values for each attribute:

 {{< tabs "Tab188 ">}}